Rethinking Interactive Image Segmentation: Feature Space Annotation: Experiments

 \section{Experiments}

 This section starts by describing the datasets chosen for the experiments and the implementation details for our approach.
-Since our method partitions the images into segments and solves the simultaneous annotation of multiple objects by interactive labeling of similar segments' clusters, we present an ablation study of two ideal scenarios to evaluate each main step individually.
+Since our method partitions the images into segments and solves the simultaneous annotation of multiple objects by interactive labeling of similar segments' clusters, we present a study of two ideal scenarios to evaluate each main step individually.
 In the first experiment, the images are partitioned into perfect segments constrained to each object's mask, the rest of the pipeline is executed as proposed, evaluating the feature space annotation efficiency.
 Next, we assess the image partition by assuming optimal labeling, thus, only investigating the initial segmentation performance.
-Hence, the ablation study evaluates the limitations of the initial unsupervised hierarchical segmentation techniques, description with metric learning, and projection.
-Subsequently, we describe the state-of-the-art methods used for comparison and present the quantitative and qualitative results.
+Hence, the study of parts evaluates the limitations of the initial unsupervised hierarchical segmentation techniques, description with metric learning, and projection.
+Subsequently, we compare with state-of-the-art methods and present the quantitative and qualitative results.
+The supplementary materials include videos of the UI usage and annotation experiments.

 Note that our goal goes beyond showing that the proposed method can outperform others.
 We are pointing a research direction that exploits new ways of human-machine interaction for more effective data annotation.